markella-moraitou/Gorilla_dental_calculus/README.md

 * M6_MAGstats: Rscripts for the analysis of MAGs (phylogenetic trees, coverage and abundance per subspecies)
 * M7_mapdamage: Authentication using mapDamage
 * M8_dereplicateMAGs: Dereplication of MAGs

+*plots: script producing most figures presented in the report and the supplement *tables_and_stats: script producing most supplementary table